-To compute the rate at which psychiatric rehabilitation services are provided by the team, first start by examining the rate at which the team reports to be delivering this service themselves (column J).
+To compute the rate at which psychiatric rehabilitation services are provided by the team, first start by examining the rate at which the team reports to be delivering this service themselves (column J}.
 If there is a clear discrepancy between what the team reports and what is observed in the chart data, evaluators are encouraged to adjust the reported percent given the weight of other data sources.
 We offer two methods below for comparing data sources and determining the most accurate estimate of actual performance.
-The first method (Method 1 in Worksheet 2) compares the team's report with all sampled charts (regardless if those individual charts were of clients to whom the team reported delivering the service); Method 1 can detect potential underreporting by the team in column J, but may be more likely to produce incorrect estimates if the sample is not representative of all clients reported to receive that service.
-The second method (Method 2 in Worksheet 3) examines the presence of psychiatric rehabilitation services only for those clients the team reported affirmatively in column J; Method 2 may be more accurate when the team reported a low penetration rate to begin with (e.g., the team reported less than 20% of clients as receiving the service), as the odds of sampling a representative sample may be compromised, or generally if sample is not representative of what the team reported in service delivery.
+The first method (Method 1 in Worksheet 2) compares the team's report with all sampled charts (regardless if those individual charts were of clients to whom the team reported delivering the service}; Method 1 can detect potential underreporting by the team in column J, but may be more likely to produce incorrect estimates if the sample is not representative of all clients reported to receive that service.
+The second method (Method 2 in Worksheet 3) examines the presence of psychiatric rehabilitation services only for those clients the team reported less than 20% of clients as receiving the service}, as the odds of sampling a representative sample may be compromised, or generally if sample is not representative of what the team reported in service delivery.
+Method 2 may be more likely to produce incorrect estimates if the team reported less than 20% of clients as receiving the service}, as the odds of sampling a representative sample may be compromised, or generally if sample is not representative of what the team reported in service delivery.
 Method 2 may be more likely to produce incorrect estimates if the timespan of chart review dates considerably predates the time of when the team completed the Excel spreadsheet.